 Open for breakfast and lunch, Troy’s 105 Diner is a nostalgic chrome diner with simple staples loved by locals and visitors alike.
 Filled with memorabilia from a different time, the diner is a great place to come get a meal at the counter or in a booth, listen to a song on the jukebox, and split a milkshake or a sundae with a loved one.
-Appalachian State's Running Back, Camerun Peoples, is pictured below enjoying a banana split at the diner.
+Appalachian State's former Running Back, Camerun Peoples, is pictured below enjoying a banana split at the diner.

 Satisfy hunger at Lost Province

 With authentic wood-fired pizzas and creative brews, Lost Province Brewing Co. is a great stop for lunch or dinner in downtown Boone.
 Their pet-friendly porch is fully enclosed for those especially cold days, while the second story of the porch, with views of Howard’s Knob, is perfect for a sunny day.
-If it's just drinks and light bar snacks you're after, try stopping in at their new brewery and taproom, Lost Province at Hardin Creek.
+If it's just drinks and light bar snacks you're after, try stopping in at their production facility and taproom, Lost Province at Hardin Creek.